nasan016/wordinal/README.md

 ___

 A wordle clone made to run on a terminal.
-Created out of boredom and practice!
+Created out of boredom and for practice!
+Enjoy 😊